Tile Calculator - Calculate Exact Tile Quantities for Your Project

 How do I calculate for different tile sizes?

-Enter the length of one side of your square tile in inches (or centimeters).
-For rectangular tiles, use the average size.
+Enter the length and width of your tile in inches (or centimeters).
+For rectangular tiles, use the actual dimensions.
+The calculator will automatically convert to square feet and calculate the number of tiles needed.